 BesteArt – Content updates, SEO and SSL installation.

-Dodero Studio Ceramics – For the past few years I have mostly worked with John Dodero on search engine optimization for his pottery information and e-commerce (WooCommerce) website, but also merged his HTML site with his blog in 2014 and converted it from an outdated theme to a modern one while preserving the site’s original design in 2015-early 2016.
+*** Dodero Studio Ceramics – For the past few years I have mostly worked with John Dodero on search engine optimization for his Raku pottery e-commerce (WooCommerce) website, but also merged his HTML site with his blog in 2014 and converted from an outdated theme to a modern one while preserving the site’s original design in 2015-early 2016.
 I’m not alone in highly recommending his work.

-Mountain Sun Botanicals – NEW!– Conversion to new theme, preserving home page design and redesigning subpages, setting up custom Google Suite emails, added SSL
+*** Mountain Sun Botanicals – NEW!– 2016 Conversion to WordPress, preserving home page design and redesigning subpages, setting up custom Google Suite emails, added SSL

-Romancing the WestI’ve been maintaining their website since 2012 with both content updates and site maintenance, and during that time I’ve restored it from a hack attack, migrated their website to new hosting, and installed their SSL certificate.
-I also formatted a children’s book for them in 2017 and design/update their new concert posters.
+Romancing the WestI’ve been maintaining this website for singer/songwriter and producer of Romancing the West® since 2012 with both content updates and site maintenance.
+During that time I’ve restored it from a hack attack, migrated their website to new hosting, and installed their SSL certificate.
+I also formatted/edited a children’s book for them in 2017 and design/update the new concert posters for their biannual tours.

-Stefan Baumann, Plein Air Artist This was a massive search engine optimization project that required reorganizing the entire site’s content and pointing two no longer used but very important domains to his new site.
+Stefan Baumann, Plein Air Artist This was a massive search engine optimization (SEO) project that required reorganizing the entire site’s content and pointing two no longer used, but very important, domains to his new site.
 Working with his assistant Kris Baxter, I also designed and formatted a catalog for a large art show of Stefan’s work in southern California.

 Talbott Studios – A wonderful artist who specializes in animals (particularly horses and equine art).
 Genie also designs gorgeous wine labels and more.
 I began with search engine optimization and content updates for her, and have been working with her site for several years.
-We will be redesigning and converting it to WordPress in May 2017.
+We will be redesigning and converting it to WordPress in spring 2018.